 "You will not find a group less in favor of automatically aggressive, invasive medical care than intensive care nurses, because we see the pointless suffering it often causes in patients and families.
 Intensive care is at best a temporary detour during which a patient’s instability is monitored, analyzed, and corrected, but it is at worst a high tech torture chamber, a taste of hell during a person’s last days on earth."

 ...implants a device in his body that delivers agonizing pain at the push of a button, and over the course of many days attempts to wear him down through a disturbingly simple process of psychological warfare.
 He is seated in a chair with four bright lights shining in his face, and the captor attempts through painful coercion to make him say that there are, in fact, five lights.
 Every time he refuses to say there are five lights, he is drilled with pain.
 In essence, he is expected to deny the reality described by his own eyes, and surrender the will of his mind to the definition of reality offered by his captor.
 Four Lights, a thesis

+Cruel and unusual?
+"Expert witnesses testified that the brief delays give the body time to recover and increase the chance the person will feel pain."
+What a crock...
+I wonder if the 3 year old baby he killed and dismembered felt any pain?
 The punishment should fit the crime.
 Although the death penalty doesn't deter crime, if we punished those in the same manner that they commited the murder, then maybe criminals would think twice... then again, maybe not.